CommandShiftHQ/be-northwind-postgres/README.md

 	- Leave everything as default
 2. Under the `Connection` Tab:
 	- Hostname: `localhost`
-	- Port: leave it as `5433` (note this is the port we've set when we started the docker container)
+	- Port: change it to `5433` (note this is the port we've set when we started the docker container)
 	- Maintenance database: `northwind`
 	- Username: `postgres`
 	- Password: `supersecret`